Kristaps Porzingis powers Mavericks past Kings - NewsBreak

 Dallas shot 51.9 percent for the game.

 Tyrese Haliburton recorded a 17-point, 10-assist double-double for the Kings, who were seeking a third win in four days.
-He shot 4-for-5 on 3-pointers, but Sacramento finished at just 34.5 percent from beyond the arc as his teammates shot a combined 6-for-24.
+He shot 4-for-5 on 3-point attempts, but Sacramento finished at just 34.5 percent from beyond the arc as his teammates shot a combined 6-for-24.

 Marvin Bagley III chipped in with 15 points for Sacramento, while Harrison Barnes and Richaun Holmes added 11 points apiece.
 Metu, De’Aaron Fox and Damian Jones went for 10 points each.

-Note: EditorsNote: changes to “at least 23 points” in sixth graf